tryoxiss/11ty-test/src/specs/bonfire/recent.md

 adressed: 0000000000000000000000000000000000 # ONE guid.
 If its a group chat or channel then it will handle more people receving it.
 time: 09-04-2023@23:03:01
 content: |
-this is the messages content.
-Some characters need to be escaped.
+"this is the messages content.
+Some characters need to be escaped."

 signature: 2346ad27d7568ba9896f1b7da6b5991251debdf2
 ```